salvadorgarciamunoz/kipet/documentation/installation.rst

 Python packages
 ^^^^^^^^^^^^^^^^^
-The following python packages are required for KIPET:
+The following python packages are required for kipet:

 * Numpy [vanderWalt2011]_: used to support large, multi-dimensional arrays and matrices, http://www.numpy.org/